huico882/Data-Analytics-Projects/README.md

 ### Olist E-Commerce Sales & Marketing Analysis

 #### Olist E-Commerce Background
    - Olist is an E-commerce store located in Brazil.
+   - The data analyzed ranges from August 2016 to August 2018.
+There was a little bit more data available but the information was not updated so, to make the analysis consistent, I stopped using data after August 2018
+   - Olist is an online marketplace where small businesses in Brazil are easily able to sell their products.
+For more information, visit the [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data?select=olist_sellers_dataset.csv) where the data was pulled from.

 #### Process For Olist E-Commerce Analysis